FAQs

 taking a vote away from your opponent is the same as earning a vote for yourself.
 Attacking your

 opponent is much easier than delivering for the public.
-When you have many opponents, attacking becomes
+Similarly, making empty promises is much easier

-empty promises is much easier than keeping your promises.
-So the winners tend to be the ones best at
+than keeping your promises.
+So the winners tend to be the ones best at attacking and making empty

-attacking and making empty promises rather than the ones who are best at delivering for the public and
+promises rather than the ones who are best at delivering for the public.

 Furthermore, each party needs to run a single candidate in order to have a chance in the general election.
 Otherwise they will split the vote, and the other party will win.
 This is why we have primaries.
 Most primaries are won by earning the favor of the party, not by running on a good platform.
 Corruption is the best strategy, so corrupt candidates make their way up the ranks and into office.